Last reviewed January 2020

 This guide is compiled by staff at the Minnesota Legislative Reference Library on a topic of interest to state legislators.
 It introduces the topic and points to sources for further research.
 It is not intended to be exhaustive.

-Tough economic times during the past decade have led to challenging budget decisions for Minnesota state policymakers.
-In 2001, a shutdown of state government was averted at the last moment.
-2005 saw a partial shutdown that lasted for almost two weeks.
+The past several decades have seen some tough economic times and challenging budget decisions for Minnesota state policymakers.
+In 2001, a shutdown of state government was averted at the last moment while 2005 saw a partial shutdown that lasted for almost two weeks.
 In 2011, a government shutdown began on July 1, 2011 and lasted for 20 days.

-This guide links to materials that document the various activities of the Minnesota Legislature, governors, state agencies, and the courts before, during, and after the several shutdowns of Minnesota state government.
+This guide links to materials that document the shutdown activities of the Minnesota legislature, governor, state agencies, and courts during the 2001, 2005, and 2011 shutdown negotiations.

 Recommended Priority One and Priority Two Critical Services: 2011 Potential Minnesota Government Shutdown.
 Statewide Contingency Response Team, Commissioner of Minnesota Management and Budget, Jim Schowalter, Chair.
 June 15, 2011.